-The number of trees pruned is estimated at 1700, which is 1500 per year by Grounds plus approximately 200 at the Arboretum.
+The number of trees pruned is estimated at 1300 this year by Grounds, and approximately 200 at the Arboretum, for a total of 1500.
 At the Arboretum, approximately 12% of the trees are pruned annually.

 Standard 4: Arbor Day Observance